-Table 3 documents the radiative flux perturbation (RFP), changes in SWCF and LWCF, and the AIE for various aerosol perturbation experiments involving several versions of CAM throughout the development process.
-All experiments shown in Table 3 represent an aerosol perturbation calculation where each configuration used climatological SSTs and present day (PD) forcing and was run twice; once with PD aerosol emissions and the other with pre-industrial (PI) aerosol emissions.
-Thus the values shown in Table 3 are the differences between the simulations using PD aerosol emissions minus PI emissions.
-The RFP (Lohmann et al., 2010) is defined as the difference in top of model (TOM) radiation imbalance between the PD and PI aerosol emission simulations.
+volving several versions of CAM throughout the development process.
+All experiments shown in Table 3 represent an aerosol perturbation calculation where each configuration used climatological SSTs and present-day (PD) forcing and was run twice: once with PD aerosol emissions and the other with pre-industrial (PI) aerosol emissions.
+Thus, the values shown in Table 3 are the differences between the simulations using PD aerosol emissions and PI emissions.
+The RFP (Lohmann et al., 2010) is defined as the difference in the top-of-model (TOM) radiation imbalance between the PD and PI aerosol emission simulations.
 The AIE is defined as AIE = Δ SWCF + Δ LWCF.

-CAM5.3 has an RFP and AIE that is larger than satellite estimates presented in Quaas et al. (2009).
-Therefore we can conclude that the successful CESM-CAM5.3 simulation of the 20th century is due to competing effects of a potentially large climate sensitivity and an AIE that is too strong.
-Gettelman et al. (2015) showed that the RFP and AIE is reduced by the implementation of the MG2 prognositc precipitation scheme (denoted by the CAM5.3+MG2 simulation in table 3).
-The reason being that precipitation processes are altered with more accretion relative to autoconversion in MG2.
+CAM5.3 has an RFP and AIE that are larger than satellite estimates presented in Quaas et al. (2009).
+Therefore, we can conclude that the successful CESM-CAM5.3 simulation of the 20th century is due to competing effects of a potentially large climate sensitivity and an AIE that is too strong.
+Gettelman and Morrison (2015) showed that the RFP and AIE are reduced by the implementation of the MG2 prognostic precipitation scheme (denoted by the CAM5.3+MG2 simulation in Table 3).
+The reason for this is that precipitation processes are altered with more accretion relative to autoconversion in MG2.
 Accretion does not depend on cloud drop number, so the clouds are less sensitive to drop number.
-However, simulations of CAM5.3+MG2+CLUBB
+However, simulations of CAM5.3+MG2+CLUBB displayed an increase in the RFP and AIE when compared to the CAM5.3+MG2 simulations.
+This increase is due to the fact that since CLUBB is a unified parameterization of stratiform and shallow convective clouds and drives a single microphysics scheme, the aerosol indirect effect is now being considered in more cloud types than CAM5.3.
+While this physical consistency is desirable for a global model, it does subject the model to an increase in the sensitivity of cloud-aerosol interactions.